danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

+#### `generatorForExclusiveRange(first, increment, limit) <> generator`

+End-exclusive range generator for int or single-character strings.
+Takes an initial value, which must either be an int or a single-character string, and an int (always an int) increment.
+The first call to the resulting generator yields the `first` value, and each subsequent call yields the previous value plus the given increment (converted to a single-character string if `first` is a string).
+If the value yielded would be the same as or beyond the given `limit`, the generator becomes voided.

+As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

+#### `generatorForInclusiveRange(first, increment, limit) <> generator`

+End-inclusive range generator for int or single-character strings.
+Takes an initial value, which must either be an int or a single-character string, and an int (always an int) increment.
+The first call to the resulting generator yields the `first` value, and each subsequent call yields the previous value plus the given increment (converted to a single-character string if `first` is a string).
+If the value yielded would be beyond the given `limit`, the generator becomes voided.

+As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

+#### `generatorForOpenRange(first, increment) <> generator`

+Open (never voided) range generator for int or single-character strings.
+Takes an initial value, which must either be an int or a single-character string, and an int (always an int) increment.
+The first call to the resulting generator yields the `first` value, and each subsequent call yields the previous value plus the given increment (converted to a single-character string if `first` is a string).

+As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

 #### `generatorFromValues(values*) <> generator`

 Generator combination constructor.
 This takes an arbitrary number of